YuChenHeMTL/CoRise-learning-articles/README.md

 - add more features to the blocks (Edit/Create, Delete, etc.)
 - add more user stats

 On the engineering side, due to the time constraint, I couldn't implement the entire SDLC workflow, so I omitted the unit and integration tests in this project, but I would like to add them in the future.
-I would also like to add a CI/CD pipeline to automate the deployment process when this project is ready to be deployed.